Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)

 WHEN DOES LYME DISEASE OCCUR?

-Infection with the bacteria that causes Lyme disease, Borrelia burgdorferi, usually occurs in the late spring and summer, particularly in a several week period around the time of the summer solstice, but some cases also occur in the early fall.
+Infection with the bacteria that causes Lyme disease, B. burgdorferi, usually occurs in the late spring and summer, particularly in a several week period around the time of the summer solstice, but some cases also occur in the early fall.
 Most people who become infected have the early features of infection; these symptoms typically occur within days to several weeks after the tick bite.
 Occasionally, a person does not recall the early illness and may be diagnosed after developing later features of infection.
 The peak season for becoming infected occurs during the nymphal stage of tick development, when the biting ticks are very small (about the size of a poppy seed) and trying to find food (human or animal blood).
 Due to their size, ticks are difficult to see (picture 1).

 Lyme disease occurs less often in the late fall, and rarely in the winter and early spring because the small nymphal stage ticks are not seeking a blood meal at that time.
 In the fall, the adult stage ticks, which are about the size of a sesame seed, spread the infection.
 These larger ticks are more easily detected and can be removed before they bite.
 In addition, the adult stage ticks are less likely to transmit the Lyme disease bacteria than the nymphal ticks.